GNF - Drinking Cups for Drinking Water

 Drinking Cups for Drinking Water

-The twelfth joint season of the "Drinking Cups for Drinking Water" campaign was a success despite the interruptions caused by the Corona pandemic.
-Soccer fans had the opportunity to donate the deposit on their drinking cups to drinking water projects in Africa at home games of Hannover 96: 26.000 € were collected in the 2021 / 2022 season.
-Even during the Corona season, when the games are not played for a limited period, numerous fans continue to support the campaign with monetary donations.
-Now the 2022/23 season marks the thirteenth year.
+The 14th joint season of the "Drinking Cups for Drinking Water" campaign was a great success.
+Soccer fans have the opportunity to donate the deposit on their drinking cups to drinking water projects in Africa at home games of Hannover 96: 84,901 € were collected in the 2023/24 season.
+We look forward to another exciting and donation-rich 2024/25 season with the fans of Hannover 96.

-Since the launch of the initiative in August 2009, a total of 426,180 euros in donations has thus been received by mid-July 2022.
-125,000 people in Africa now enjoy clean water close to where they live.
+Since the launch of the initiative in August 2009, a total of 574,700 Euros in donations has been received by Summer 2024.
+138,200 people in Africa now enjoy clean water in the immediate vicinity of their homes.

 The construction of a widely ramified pump and pipe system means that, for the first time, running, clean water is now available to the households of the 5,000 inhabitants in three villages in the community of Gumbi in South Africa.
 For further information, please visit our project website.